zonxorg/zonxdocs/README.md

 ### Initialize your site as a Hugo Module

-The Lotus Docs theme makes use of the [Hugo Bootstrap Module](https://github.com/gohugoio/hugo-mod-bootstrap-scss).
+The Zonx Docs theme makes use of the [Hugo Bootstrap Module](https://github.com/gohugoio/hugo-mod-bootstrap-scss).
 For this reason, it's necessary to initialize your site as a Hugo Module.
 If your site isn't already, use the `hugo mod init` command to initialize your site as a Hugo module:

 ```bash
 hugo mod init github.com/<username>/<your-hugo-site-name>